-The numerical schemes used for tracer subgridscale physics are written such that the heat and salt contents are conserved (equations in flux form, second order centered finite differences).
+The numerical schemes used for tracer subgridscale physics are written such that the heat and salt contents are conserved (equations in flux form).
 Since a flux form is used to compute the temperature and salinity, the quadratic form of these quantities (i.e. their variance) globally tends to diminish.
-As for the advection term, there is generally no strict conservation of mass, even if in practice the mass is conserved to a very high accuracy.
+As for the advection term, there is conservation of mass only if the Equation Of Seawater is linear.